mk-fg/magnus/README.rst

-Stripped-down fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on part of the screen under pointer, but also remap output colors to make them more distinctive within specific small input range (think GIMP Color Levels/Curves).
+Stripped-down fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on part of the screen under pointer, but also remap output colors to make them more distinctive within specific small input range (think GIMP Color Levels/Curves), and with the ability to freeze-split image for side-by-side comparison.

 .. _stuartlangridge/magnus: https://github.com/stuartlangridge/magnus/